Reading: Systems Thinking

 How Systems Thinking Helps Online Learning

 Systems thinking can also play an important role in helping students better understand the culture and politics around them.
-Too often the isolated and fragmentary nature of our media landscape encourages superficial absorption of the news and even leads young people to succumb to fake news.
+Too often the isolated and fragmentary nature of our media landscape encourages superficial absorption of the news and even leads young people to succumb to fake news, especially given the lack of media literacy education in schools.
 But with the tools to see individual events as part of a history, culture, and system, students are better able to evaluate individual news stories.
 In this way, systems thinking can help in combating fake news and the misinformation effect.

 Cognitive scientist Lindsey Richland has written a lot about systems thinking.
 In a landmark paper, she argues that to build concepts, to solve problems, to engage in any sort of critical thought, people need to grapple with patterns within an area of expertise.
 Richland developed this idea after spending years hunting through a wide body of different academic fields—from math to history—showing that mastery is ultimately defined by systems thinking, by a sense of how work is structured in an area of mastery.